iluxonchik/iluxonchik.github.com/_posts/2018-05-13-weak-security-of-portuguese-government.md

 {% endraw %}

-While this is not the most accurate way of measuring the process execution time, it's good enough to transmit the idea of how easy this task is for modern computers.
+While this is not the most accurate way of measuring the process execution time, it's good enough to transmit the idea of how quick modern computers are at generating the entire key space.
+This is to give you an intuition of **how small the number of possible PINs is**.
 It's `2018` and the Portuguese government seems to think that 4 to 8 digit passwords are secure.

+Let's compare this to an `8` character long password that allows numbers (10 different: `0-9`), letters (52 different: `a-z` and `A-Z`) and special characters (32 different).
+For every position we would have
+`10 + 52 + 32 = 94` possible values.
+This means that there would be a total of
+`94^8=6095689385000000` possible combinations.
+If we use the rule of three to estimate how long it would take my computer to generate the entire key space, we would see that it would come out to **more than 6 years**.

 As an interesting note, when I was signing up with the system, the lady told me that from her experience people usually choose `4` digit PINs, so that they're the same as their phone PINs.
 This seems like a reasonable assumption to take.
-In this case, the easy task is made even easier, since the number of possible combinations is lowered to `10^4 = 10000`:
+In this case, the simple task is made even simpler, since the number of possible combinations is lowered to `10^4 = 10000`:

 {% highlight python %}